magneticio/vamp.io/content/documentation/guides/splitting-services.md

 are checked and rolled out in the right order.
 3. Using `environment_variables` we connect the dynamically assigned ports and hostnames of the backend services to the "customer facing" `sava` service.
-4. We've change the endpoint port to `9060` so it doesn't collide with the  monolithic deployment.
+4. We've change the gateway port to `9060` so it doesn't collide with the  monolithic deployment.

 {{% copyable %}}